Naarwhall/Broken-Difficulty-Datapack/README.md

-# Broken-Difficulty-Datapack
+# Evolved-Difficulty-Datapack
 Made by Naarwhall

-This datapack was made to cause you pain when playing minecraft.
-Many new features such as a custom ender dragon boss fight and nighttime events have been added with many more for you to discover!
+Minecraft is too easy, so I made a datapack to fix that.
+This datapack adds many more features to minecraft from Custom Bosses to global events that happen randomly.
+This datapack is made to make you rage and is not for the fain hearted.
+Do you think you can beat it?

 # Crafting Recipes
 New Crafting Recipes have also been added!
 [To Crafting Recipes Page](https://github.com/Naarwhall/Broken-Difficulty-Datapack/blob/dc9f3a475a33a67d4a23f0bca9b4a1d95fef5c38/Crafting%20Recipes.md)